Picking the Best Suppressor for Your Hunting Rifle

 Share

 Despite being well-established for hunting in places such as the UK, Scandinavia, mainland Europe, New Zealand, and South Africa, suppressors or silencers have been used rarely by American hunters since their invention.
-Considering that, why would we change now?
+So why would we change now?
 What benefits do suppressors offer hunters?

 You might think that the reduction in sound will help keep game more calm and result in better follow-up shot opportunities.
 After all, isn’t the whole point of using a suppressor to quiet the audible report of your rifle?
 Yes, but there’s more to it.

-A suppressor on your hunting rifle will quiet it down, but it will also reduce recoil and virtually eliminate muzzle blast.
+Not only will suppressor on your hunting rifle will reduce the noise, but it will also reduce recoil and virtually eliminate muzzle blast.
 This is great for your ears, but it’s even better for your shooting.
-Whether you’re young, old, a new hunter, or experienced woodsman, you will shoot better with a suppressor.
+Whether you’re young, old, a new hunter, or an experienced woodsman, you will shoot better with a suppressor.
 Once you become accustomed to it, you’ll never want to shoot or hunt without one.
-This is even evidenced by our annual Gun Test.
+This phenomenon is backed by our experience at the annual gun test.
 We rarely used suppressors in the past but, in 2024, every single rifle that was threaded had a can on it.
 We won’t be switching back.
-I can’t say I’ve met a single person who’s said no thanks after getting some time behind a silencer.
+I can’t say I’ve met a single person who’s said “no thanks” after getting some time behind a silencer.

 Freel Shooting NRL Hunter Match